 As required by auditing standards, we perform procedures to address the risk of management override of controls, in particular the risk that management may be in a position to make inappropriate accounting entries.
 On this audit we do not believe there is a fraud risk related to revenue recognition because there are no complex revenue transactions.
-Revenue is limited to income earned from signed royalty agreements with no performance targets attached to such revenue.
+The recognition criteria for rental income from land and buildings from group undertakings is not considered complex and no material estimation or manual intervention is required.
 We did not identify any additional fraud risks.